 Additionally, Croatia's Institute for Medical Research and Occupational Health conducted mental health surveys amongst vegetarians and found them to have lower levels of neuroticism.

 2. May Improve Symptoms of Psoriasis

-Psoriasis is an skin disease that causes skin redness and irritation and can be debilitating for those who suffer from it.
-However, according to research published by Brazil’s Universidade Federal de Pernambuco, a vegetarian diet may positively improve symptoms.
+Psoriasis is a skin disease that causes skin redness and irritation and can be debilitating for those who suffer from it.
+However, according to research published by Brazil's Universidade Federal de Pernambuco, a vegetarian diet may positively improve symptoms.

 3. May Reduce Incidence of Diabetes

 According to Loma Linda University School of Public Health, vegetarian diets are associated with a significant reduction in the incidence of diabetes.
 Information published by George Washington University School of Medicine has also confirmed that vegetarian diets offer an important benefit for the management of diabetes and can even reduce the likelihood of development by one half.